View

 Yes, with our assessments, where eligible, you have the option to request supporting documentation for the National Disability Insurance Scheme (NDIS) and the Disability Support Pension (DSP).

-We offer an NDIS Evidence Report specifically tailored to NDIS application requirements.
+We offer an NDIS Needs Report specifically tailored to NDIS application requirements.
 NDIS and DSP applications may require additional documentation, which is determined on a case-by-case basis and charged at hourly rates.

 Will my results go on my record?